MO-RISE/pontos-data-format/tags.md

 State of charge (kWh) of battery.

 ### **`battery_power_kw_<id>`**
 Power flow (kW) into the battery.
-Charge is positive, discharge is negative.
+Charge is negative, discharge is positive.

 ### **`battery_temperature_deg_<id>`**
 Temperature (deg) of battery.